Edge Impulse brings TinyML to millions of Arduino developersJune 26, 2020

 $ npm install edge-impulse-cli -g $ edge-impulse-daemon

 Your device now shows in the Edge Impulse studio on the Devices tab, ready for you to collect some data and build a model.
 We’ve put together two end-to-end tutorials: detect gestures with the accelerometer or detect audio events with the microphone.

 Deploy your model back to the Arduino Nano 33 BLE Sense.
-Either as a binary which includes your full ML model, or as an Arduino library which you can integrate in any sketch.
+Either as a binary which includes your full ML model or as an Arduino library which you can integrate into any sketch.

 - Open the serial monitor and run

 Keyword spotting on the Arduino Nano 33 BLE Sense

 We’ve launched with the Arduino Nano 33 BLE Sense, but you can also integrate Edge Impulse with your favorite Arduino platform.
 You can easily collect data from any sensor and development board using the Data forwarder.
 This is a small application that reads data over serial and sends it to Edge Impulse.
 All you need is a few lines of code in your sketch (here’s an example).

 After you’ve built a model you can easily export your model as an Arduino library.
 This library will run on any Arm-based Arduino platform including the Arduino MKR family or Arduino Nano 33 IoT, providing it has enough RAM to run your model.
 You can now include your ML model in any Arduino sketch with just a few lines of code.
 After you’ve added the library to the Arduino IDE you can find an example on integrating the model under Files > Examples > Your project - Edge Impulse > static_buffer.